1. What Are Your Options for Avoiding Bankruptcy?

-- fails to return to Australia when requested.
+- failing to return to Australia when requested.

 After bankruptcy you are discharged from all provable debts.
-Provable debts are debts for which a claim can be made in your bankruptcy.
+Provable debts are debts for which a claim can be made in your bankruptcy estate.

-An unsecured debt is a debt that is not secured by any assets, eg your credit card, personal loans.
-Unsecured creditors generally do not have the right to take back the item you purchased from the funds advanced by them.
-They can take no further action against you to recover the debts and may lodge claims in the bankruptcy.
+An unsecured debt is a debt that is not secured by any assets, e.g. your credit card, personal loans.
+Unsecured creditors generally do not have the right to take back the item you purchased with the funds advanced by them.
+They can take no further action against you to recover the debts.
+They must lodge claim in your bankrupt estate.

 A secured debt is a debt secured by an asset that entitles the secured creditor to take and sell the asset if you fall behind in payments.

 For example, creditors who hold security over your assets (such as mortgages, bills of sale) and creditors for hire purchase or lease agreements, can recover the property and sell it.
 They are then entitled to lodge a claim for any loss incurred.
 If you wish to continue to use these assets you will need to negotiate with the secured creditors and make regular payments to these creditors.
-If the value of the asset exceeds the amount required to finalize the agreement, during your bankruptcy, the trustee may sell the asset.
+If the value of the asset exceeds the debt secured by the asset, the trustee may sell the asset with certain exceptions.

 If you have unpaid accounts relating to housing or essential services such as electricity, telephone or gas the supplier may require payment of the account or a bond for the service to be maintained.